DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 ---
 title: "Happy Netliversary 🎉 - A look back at my first year at Netlify"
-descriptions: "A look back on all the things that we've built!"
+description: "A look back on all the things that we've built!"
 author: DavidWells
 date: 2019-05-09 09:30:00
 layout: post